-21. Acknowledgements
+22. Acknowledgements

 The WSJT project was started by K1JT in 2001.
-Since 2005 it has been an Open Source project, and it has included the programs WSJT, MAP65, WSPR, WSJT-X, and WSPR-X. G4WJS (since 2013), K9AN (since 2015), IV3NWV (since 2016), KG4IYS (since 2021), and DG2YCB (since 2021) have made major contributions to WSJT-X. Together with K1JT they now form the core development team.
+Since 2005 it has been an Open Source project, and it has included the programs WSJT, MAP65, WSPR, WSJT-X, and QMAP.
+G4WJS (since 2013), K9AN (since 2015), IV3NWV (since 2016), DG2YCB (since 2021), and N9ADG (since 2022) have made major contributions to WSJT-X. Together with K1JT they now form the core development team.
 G4WJS and W9MDB have made major contributions to the hamlib library, on which WSJT-X depends for rig control.

 All code in the WSJT project is licensed under the GNU Public License (GPL).
 Many users of these programs, too numerous to mention here individually, have contributed suggestions and advice that have greatly aided the development of WSJT and its sister programs.
-For WSJT-X in particular, we acknowledge contributions from AC6SL, AE4JY, DF2ET, DJ0OT, G3WDG, G4KLA, IW3RAB, K3WYC, KA1GT, KA6MAL, KA9Q, KB1ZMX, KD6EKQ, KI7MT, KK1D, ND0B, PY2SDR, VE1SKY, VK3ACF, VK4BDJ, VK7MO, W3DJS, W3SZ, W4TI, W4TV, and W9MDB.
+For WSJT-X in particular, in addition to those mentioned above we acknowledge contributions from AC6SL, AE4JY, DF2ET, DJ0OT, G3WDG, G4KLA, IW3RAB, K3WYC, KA1GT, KA6MAL, KA9Q, KB1ZMX, KD6EKQ, KI7MT, KK1D, ND0B, PY2SDR, VE1SKY, VK3ACF, VK4BDJ, VK7MO, W3DJS, W3SZ, W4TI, and W4TV.
 Each of these amateurs has helped to bring the program's design, code, testing, and/or documentation to its present state.